RevenueCat/revenuecat-docs/docs_source/Developer API/rate-limit.md

 slug: rate-limit
 hidden: false
 createdAt: '2023-04-11T22:43:01.120Z'
-updatedAt: '2023-04-11T22:53:20.468Z'
+updatedAt: '2023-05-23T11:28:33.413Z'
 category: 6478b860a6b223151cd4a791
 ---
 We will return the following headers on all successful requests:

-- `revenuecat-rate-limit-current-usage`: the number of executed requests for the current rate limiting period, including the current request
+- `RevenueCat-Rate-Limit-Current-Usage`: the number of executed requests for the current rate limiting period, including the current request.
+The rate limiting period is one minute.
-- `revenuecat-rate-limit-current-limit`: the limit for this endpoint
+- `RevenueCat-Rate-Limit-Current-Limit`: the limit in requests per minute for this endpoint

-If you reach the rate limit, as indicated by a `429` [error code](https://www.revenuecat.com/reference/error-codes), we will also include in the header:
+If you reach the rate limit, as indicated by a `429` [error code](https://www.revenuecat.com/reference/error-codes), we will also include the following heaader:

-`retry-after`: the number of seconds to wait until you can retry this request.
+- `Retry-After`: the number of milliseconds to wait until you can retry this request.

-Below is an example of the response body that will be sent when the rate limit is reached:
+Below is an example of the response body that will be sent when the rate limit is reached.
+The content of the field `backoff_ms` is equal to the `Retry-After` header.

 [block:file]
 {"language":"json","name":"Sample error response","file":"code_blocks/Developer API/rate-limit_1.json"}